-We have wonderful instructors + a volunteer pediatric occupational therapist who are knowledgeable and well-educated in their horsemanship disciplines, with a combination of more than 40 years of teaching experience.
+We have wonderful instructors and a volunteer pediatric occupational therapist who are knowledgeable and well-educated in their horsemanship disciplines, with a combination of more than 40 years of teaching experience.

 All our instructors are CHA certified and insured, maintain their certifications and follow the safety guidelines of ALL of the organizations that have shaped their education.

-EqX has truly become the place where dreams meet opportunities!
+EqX is truly become the place where dreams meet opportunities!

 Anne Luick was hired in April 2014 as an instructor for EqX.
 She is a true asset and a lot of fun and she fit perfectly into our horse riding and vaulting program.

 Anne brings a wealth of knowledge, hands-on experience and a wide range of horsemanship skills with her.
 She has owned horses for 60 years.
 Her expertise is in English riding/dressage as well as hunter/jumper.
 She has taught internationally competitive teams for jumping and equestrian vaulting.
 She has also coached vaulting and taught handicapped students.